NinVoido/spotify-vpn/doc/man-sections/script-options.rst

-  By setting :code:`FORWARD_COMPATIBLE` to :code:`1`, the config file syntax checking is relaxed so that unknown directives will trigger a warning but not a fatal error, on the assumption that a given unknown directive might be valid in future OpenVPN versions.
+  By setting :code:`FORWARD_COMPATIBLE` to :code:`1`, the config file syntax checking is relaxed so that unknown directives will trigger a warning but not a fatal error, on the assumption that a given unknown directive might be valid in future spotify versions.

-  This option should be used with caution, as there are good security reasons for having OpenVPN fail if it detects problems in a config file.
+  This option should be used with caution, as there are good security reasons for having spotify fail if it detects problems in a config file.
   Having said that, there are valid reasons for wanting new software features to gracefully degrade when encountered by older software versions.